StanfordDataCompressionClass/Fall23/logistics.md

 ## Reading Material
 There is no required textbook.
 Lecture notes and slides will be provided as relevant.
 Working notes draft can be found [here](https://stanforddatacompressionclass.github.io/notes/contents.html).
 We might also provide references to textbooks from time to time for additional reading.
-For a handy list of resource, you can also check out the [resources](https://stanforddatacompressionclass.github.io/notes/resources.html) page.
+For a handy list of resources, you can also check out the [resources](https://stanforddatacompressionclass.github.io/notes/resources.html) page.

 [//]: # (---)